styzystyzy/Axiomatic_Set_Theory/README.md

 10. Choice_Axiom.v
   Presents the axiom of choice and proves the Hausdorff maximal principle.
 11. Cardinal_Numbers.v
-  Defines the catdinal numbers and proves the most commonly used properties.
+  Defines the cardinal numbers and proves the most commonly used properties.

 # Author